 She says they’ve actually had very few incidents because kids know to take it seriously.
 She also says almost everything in makerspace can be done with hot glue at the beginning, before moving on to additional tools.

-Makerspace secret: Definitely start with the low-temp hot glue guns that are low risk.
+Makerspace secret: Definitely start with the low-temp hot glue guns.
 This is a good item to ask parents for donations or get funding for through your PTA group.
-They are inexpensive and can create so much.
+They are inexpensive and can create a variety of items.

 3. Create a space just for tools.